shede333/sublime_add_row_index/ReadMe.md

 # English

-sublime text 3 plugin，add difit and letter index in the beginning of every row
+sublime text 3 plugin，add digit and letter index in the beginning of every row

 **notice：**